 The demanding lifestyle of an average American in today’s society can take a toll on our bodies.
 The daily pressures of social and professional life can leave us feeling drained and worn out.
 In such circumstances, it becomes crucial to prioritize the flexibility of our bodies, enabling us to withstand the physical stresses we encounter both at work and home.
 Having a flexible body allows us to effortlessly reach for things without risking muscle strains caused by sudden movements.

-Today we live in a world where we are conditioned to use our lower body to a minimum.
-After all, we drive to our workplaces only to sit in front of a computer all day.
-Majority of people don’t even engage in any kind of exercise related to legs even after work hours.
+We find ourselves living in a world where we are conditioned to minimize the use of our lower bodies.
+We drive to our workplaces only to spend the entire day sitting in front of a computer screen.
+Even after work, most people fail to engage in any form of leg-related exercise.

 Stretching in the upper legs area is sure to develop and maintain a healthy low back.
 It’s no wonder then that lack of lower body flexibility workout has resulted in making lower back pain the most common problem faced by majority of adult Americans.

 In this article we are going to look at some of the basic flexibility workouts for your legs so as to fill them with sufficient flexibility.
 These exercises should only be done after warming up the body by engaging in pulse raising and stretching activities.
 Stretching should only be done after the muscles have warmed up sufficiently and only to the point of mild tension without being painful.
 You should breathe normally during stretching without engaging in any jerky or bouncy movements.

 The exercises outlined below should be done by holding for 20 seconds and when you feel tight, you can add another 10 seconds for better results.